Richardson's theorem: Extensions

 After Hilbert's tenth problem was solved in 1970, B. F. Caviness observed that the use of ex and ln 2 could be removed.

-Wang later noted that under the same assumptions under which the question of whether there was x with A(x) < 0 was insolvable, the question of whether there was x with A(x) = 0 was also insolvable.
+Wang later noted that under the same assumptions under which the question of whether there was x with A(x) < 0 was unsolvable, the question of whether there was x with A(x) = 0 was also unsolvable.

 Miklós Laczkovich removed also the need for π and reduced the use of composition.
 In particular, given an expression A(x) in the ring generated by the integers, x, sin xn, and sin(x sin xn) (for n ranging over positive integers), both the question of whether A(x) > 0 for some x and whether A(x) = 0 for some x are unsolvable.

 By contrast, the Tarski–Seidenberg theorem says that the first-order theory of the real field is decidable, so it is not possible to remove the sine function entirely.